 The bottom line

 I think Dizolve and Tru Earth are on to something here.
-In fact, months after publishing this review we partnered with True Earth to sell Fresh Linen and Fragrance Free laundry strips for $15.75 right on Emeraldology!
-By shipping only to American customers, we’re able to avoid international shipping fees and keep our price very low.
+In fact, months after publishing this review we partnered with True Earth to sell Fresh Linen and Fragrance Free laundry strips right on Emeraldology!
+By shipping only within the United States, we’re able to avoid international shipping fees and keep our price very low.

 We stand behind these products 100% for their performance and Earth-friendliness, and you better believe I still wash my own clothes with them!
 (I’m a Fresh Linen guy, myself.)